cherag1979/assessment_for_terem/documentation/TestStrategy.md

 UAT will be used by QAs, Automation Engineer or PO

 Devs will create feature branch from Develop branch which will then be merged to Develop after Pull Request is created, reviewed, approved and unit tests are passing.
 Once ready, the Release branch will be made from Develop and deployed to UAT.
 After all the manual functional, non functional and automated regression tests are passing.
 The code will then be merged to master whereby it will be deployed to PROD.

+Continuous Integration:
+The execution of the backend and UI automation scripts will be done through CI tool like Jenkins.